syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img16.jpeg)

 ## Appointments

 The Schedule control supports to insert, remove, modify, and save all the appointment details.

 ### Insert

-Double-click one of the time slots on the ScheduleGrid.
+Double-click one of the timeslots on the ScheduleGrid.
 This action will display a new appointment screen where you can enter a new schedule item.

 ![](Getting-Started_images/Getting-Started_img17.jpeg)